 Tea & Tots

 Jumpstart your playgroups with Tea & Tots – our adult-accompanied baby playgroup designed for active bubs aged 8-18 months.
-Here, babies will giggle and mingle, while the adults will pick up some handy play-inspo over an energizing afternoon boost of tea and biscuits!
+Here, babies will giggle and mingle, while the adults will pick up some handy play-inspo over an energizing afternoon boost of coffee, tea and treats!

-Rooted in thematic and play-based learning, the sessions are more structured than a typical play date at home, with circle time, magical stories, sensorial play, music & movement, and arts & crafts built into the 75 minute class.
+Rooted in thematic and play-based learning, the sessions are more structured than a typical play date at home, with singing circle time, magical stories, sensorial play, music & movement, and arts & crafts built into the 75-minute class.
 What’s more, we welcome any loving adult to accompany the kiddos, so that means anyone from mom and dad to grandparents, helpers, aunts, or uncles!